Chip-Biscuit/hp-order-of-the-phoenix-fix/README.md

 Default for aspect ratio is 0 which is (16:9)

-Default for FOV is 0 which is off set it as you want
+Default for FOV is 0 you can change it as you like or turn off with 0 to have origional game FOV (57.295776)

 if you would like to leave feedback or submit a bug please use the form provided: